kiboschool/course-team-software-project/README.md

 ### src/*

+Pages at the top level of the source folder are for overview information about the course.
+The template includes:

+- Course Overview - `course-overview.md`
+- Assessments - `assessments.md`
+- Live Classes - `live-classes.md`

+But courses will typically adjust these course information pages to fit their needs.

+### src/lessons/

 These are the pages that actually make up the course.
 It's nice to put things in folders to organize the different pages.
 Each week can get a 'cover page' and a page per lesson, in a folder with that name, like

 ```